A Guide to eProcurement for the Hospitality Industry

-PayStream’s research shows that hospitality companies grapple with many of the issues common to organizations managing disparate locations and a high amount of spend.
+Levvel research found that hospitality companies grapple with many of the issues common to organizations managing disparate locations and a high amount of spend.
 For example, when asked for the greatest improvement they hoped to see in their procurement process, companies were concerned with managing data, costs and supplier negotiations, gaining visibility into spend, and contract compliance, see Figure 4.

 Figure 4: Most Hospitality Organizations Want Improvements in Data, Cost and Supplier Control, and Spend Visibility

 “In what area would you like to see the greatest improvements in your procurement process?”

 Fortunately, software is available to help with these issues.
 The following section details the features and services of eProcurement solutions, and how they help hospitality organizations.